Vedant-git-333/AI_ML_Internship/README.md

 - Evaluated the model using R² Score
 - Plotted Actual vs Predicted house prices

+---

 ## Week 3 - Clustering, Dimensionality Reduction & Visualization

 ### Assignments

-* Assignment 1: Applied K-Means Clustering on the Iris dataset and visualized the clusters.
+- Assignment 1: Applied K-Means Clustering on the Iris dataset and visualized the clusters.
-* Assignment 2: Reduced the Iris dataset from 4 dimensions to 2 using PCA and visualized the results.
+- Assignment 2: Reduced the Iris dataset from 4 dimensions to 2 using PCA and visualized the results.

 ### Mini Project
 Iris Flower Clustering Project

 Tasks Completed:

-* Loaded the Iris dataset
+- Loaded the Iris dataset
-* Applied K-Means Clustering (`k = 3`)
+- Applied K-Means Clustering (k = 3)
-* Reduced dimensions using PCA
+- Reduced dimensions using PCA
-* Visualized the clusters using a scatter plot
+- Visualized the clusters using a scatter plot
-* Compared predicted clusters with the actual flower species
+- Compared predicted clusters with the actual flower species

+---

+## Week 4 - Major Project (Capstone Project)

+### Project
+Heart Disease Prediction

+Tasks Completed:
+- Loaded the Heart Disease dataset
+- Explored the dataset and checked for missing values
+- Applied feature scaling using StandardScaler
+- Split the dataset into training and testing sets
+- Trained a Logistic Regression model
+- Evaluated the model using Accuracy, Precision and Recall
+- Visualized the Confusion Matrix
+- Visualized the ROC Curve
+- Predicted whether a patient is likely to have heart disease

 ### Technologies Used
 - Python